tenloh/selected-exercise/README.md

 $ node seed.js
 ```

+Add the env folder on the root directory and add 'development.js' - please contact me if you did not receive it

 # Using the application

 To use the application, navigate to http://locahost:3456 and upload the CSV file with the Teacher Contact Data